-Hesperian Wines , owned by winemaker Philippe Langer focuses primarily on single vineyard, single varietal, small lot wines (Cabernet Sauvignon).
-Philippe had an International upbringing, born in El Salvador he grew up in Africa in what is now the Democratic Republic of Congo and eventually moved to Switzerland for school.
+Hesperian Wines, owned by winemaker Philippe Langer focuses primarily on single vineyard, single varietal, small lot wines (Cabernet Sauvignon).
+From an international point of view, Philippe had an envious childhood – born in El Salvador he grew up in Africa in what is now the Democratic Republic of Congo and eventually moved to Switzerland for school.
 He studied at UC Davis and graduated with a double Masters in Agronomy and Agricultural Economics.
 After school he wanted to help NGO’s abroad, focusing on third world agricultural development.
-He moved to France and started searching for overseas employment while working for a bank in Paris.
+He moved to France and began searching for overseas employment while working for a bank in Paris.

 At this time his sister recommended he try working in the wine industry at Chateau Clarke in Bordeaux (part of the Rothschild holdings).
-Bordeaux was about as far from the “third world” as one could get but Philippe quickly learned all aspects of the industry from working in the vineyards to the actual wine making.
+Bordeaux was about as far from the middle of Africa as one could get but Philippe quickly learned all aspects of the industry from working in the vineyards to the actual wine making.
 Up until this time he had no prior experience in the wine industry.
-He ended up working at Chateau Clarke for 5 years and learned from some of the best winemakers in the industry including master blender Michel Rolland.
+He worked at Chateau Clarke for 5 years and learned from some of the best winemakers in the industry including master blender Michel Rolland.

-Coming to Napa to tour wine country on vacation, his friend recommended he visit Sullivan Winery in Rutherford.
-Assuming he was going to the winery to taste the wine like any other wine loving tourist with an appointment, he soon found himself being grilled with questions.
-After 15 minutes he was told he had a job (this was just before the start of harvest) but he was actually heading back to France in 3 days.
-After a scramble for visa paperwork he stayed on to work the harvest and ultimately was promoted to viticulturist and winemaker.
+Coming to Napa to tour wine country on vacation, his friend recommended he visit Sullivan Rutherford Estate.
+Assuming he was going to the winery to taste the wine like any other wine loving tourist with an appointment, he soon found himself being grilled with questions by one of their winemaking team.
+After 15 minutes he was offered a job (this was just before the start of harvest) but he was actually heading back to France in 3 days.
+After a scramble for visa paperwork he stayed on to work the harvest and ultimately was promoted to viticulturist and winemaker and worked at Sullivan Rutherford Estate for 8 years.

 Today Philippe focuses his energy on the Hesperian wines as well as consulting for several small labels.

-Philippe recently acquired a beautiful 14-acre piece of property on Atlas Peak – while minutes from the valley floor this is an area that feels very isolated.
-The land across Atlas Peak could almost be called a “rock-pile” and its no different here.
-During a visit after a torrential rain in which local creeks had turned into waterfalls in areas, we were expecting to get muddy; this was not the case after walking around the vineyard for 20 minutes.
+Philippe owns a picturesque 14-acre piece of property on Atlas Peak he calls Kitoko, a word in the Bantu language used in parts of central Africa including the Democratic Republic of Congo – meaning “beautiful.”
+While minutes from the valley floor this is a part of the Napa Valley that feels very isolated.
+The terroir across Atlas Peak could almost be called a “rock-pile” and its no different at this vineyard site.
+During a visit after a torrential rain in which local creeks had turned into waterfalls, we were expecting to get muddy; this was not the case after walking around the vineyard for 20 minutes.
+And eventually this may be the site for the Hesperian Winery.

 As Philippe says, “wine is a game of patience” – he crafts his wines for the long run, thinking 10 and 20 years out.
 Some of his wines are big and muscular upon release, built to age and develop over many years – wines you would lay down for a number of years.
 With that said, they are not big in alcohol but rather in structure.
 They are also food wines, best appreciated and enjoyed with a meal.
 At the core of Hesperian’s wines are the focus on terroir and varietal characteristics.
 Philippe produces single vineyard Cabernet Sauvignon (all these wines have the vineyard GPS coordinates labeled on the bottles).
 As he says about single varietal wines, “the wine making really needs to take place in the vineyard as you have no chances to fill in the ‘holes’ later by blending in other varietals”.